polca/premise/docs/transform.rst

 REMIND and IMAGE provide fleet composition data, per scenario, region and year.

-The fleet data is expressed in "vehicle-kilometer" performed by each type of vehicle.
+The fleet data is expressed in "vehicle-kilometer" performed by each type of vehicle, in a given region and year.

-*premise* uses the following load factors to translate the transport demand from "vehicle-kilometers" to "ton-kilometers":
+*premise* uses the following loads to translate the transport demand from "vehicle-kilometers" to "ton-kilometers":

  ============== ================= ==================== ============